-Not to be left out on hail related damage, fleet vehicles are also exposed to these destructive storm events.
-For this reason, the Loss Control staff has begun looking into mitigation solutions to assist members reduce the frequency and severity associated with these storm events.
+Although minimal in occurrence for TWCARMF members, fleet vehicles and heavy equipment are also exposed to these destructive storm events.
+For this reason, the Loss Control staff has begun looking into mitigation solutions to assist members reduce the frequency and severity associated hail-related vehicle damage.

-The first mitigation resource involves car covers.
+The first mitigation resource involves vehicle covers.
 Though effective in protection, is it possible to cover all vehicles before the hail producing storm arrives?
 The answer depends on how many vehicles you need to cover, how many staff are available to assist and how much warning you have before the storm is above you.
 If you know of a hail producing cell that is an hour or more away, you might have enough time to protect your fleet.
 However, severe storm cells can pop up in a moment's notice.
-Another alternative is to move vehicles to a nearby parking garage (an agreement with a garage owner) or covered area (car wash or gas station).
-This will reduce the time of protecting the vehicles with a cover but distance now plays a factor into this equation.
+Another alternative is to move vehicles into the maintenance building or a covered structure (car wash or gas station).
+This will reduce the time of protecting the vehicles with a cover, but distance now plays a factor into this equation.
 How far is the protective structure?
 How quickly can we get back to grab the next vehicle?
-Most Centers have 12 or 15-passenger vans.
-Utilize them so you can move ten or more vehicles at a time and then transport the drivers back to grab more vehicles.
-Unfortunately, notification still plays a key role.

 There are ways to protect your fleet prior to any storm even developing.
 The first would be to pay attention to future forecasts.
-If the forecast is predicting severe thunderstorms with the potential for hail, activate the Emergency Action Plan at that time and begin protecting vehicles.
-This will also help protect your fleet if the storm were to hit after hours (and let's be honest, they always seem to hit after hours or on a weekend).
+If the forecast is predicting severe thunderstorms with the potential for hail, activate the Emergency Action Plan at that time and begin moving and protecting vehicles/heavy equipment.
+This will also help protect your fleet if the storm were to hit after hours (and let's be honest, they always seem to hit after hours).

 The next solution is the installation of covered parking.
 This is a costly approach but one that could protect your fleet where most or all are parked in one location.
 Initial research into this protection method has found that covered parking carries an approximate cost of \$1,500 per parking space.
-However, as mentioned above, the average cost per hail-related claim is three times that amount.
-Referring to the hail rating map above, except for members along the Gulf Coast and near the Sabine River, TCRMF members have an anticipated exposure to very severe hail events.
+Referring to the hail rating map above, except for members along the Gulf Coast and near the Sabine River, TWCARMF members have an anticipated exposure to very severe hail events.
 Given the unpredictability of these storms, it is better to have a permanent structure to protect your fleet.